 The clock doubler outputs a clock at twice the frequency of the input clock.
-The doubler works at input frequency of 24 MHz, providing 48 MHz for the USB.
+The doubler works for input frequency ranges of 6 to 24 MHz (providing 12 to 48 MHz at the output).
 It can be configured to use a clock from the MHzECO or the DSI (external pin).
 The doubler is typically used to clock the USB.